jhusak/side-sideII-avfplay/README.md

 But we have a little possibilities to fix this, because Atari was not designed to produce such low noise when so many things are going on its digital side.

-Happy testing (feel free to raise bugs)
+Happy testing (feel free to raise issues)

 Jakub Husak